Ephr0/macos-elte-organizer/README.md

 </p>
 <p>
 The data will have 3 sections.
 The required directory pathways [DIRECTORIES], setting for either moving the files or copying the files [SETTINGS], and the links for our data [LINKS].
 When writing the links, make sure each link is followed by a space, and '|'.
 Each subject can have multiple links.<br>
-<span style="background-color: #FFFF00">I recommend creating a destination folder which you won't use in the future and use the setting copy.
-I haven't tested for enough bugs so please test before actually using the program.</span>
+I recommend creating a destination folder which you won't use in the future and use the setting copy.
+I haven't tested for enough bugs so please test before actually using the program.
 </p>

 <p>